Approximating inverse cumulative distribution functions to produce approximate random variables: Multilevel Monte Carlo

 The variance for the various multilevel terms for different time increments for the Euler-Maruyama and Milstein schemes are shown in figure~\ref{fig:variance_reduction} for various approximations.
 We consider the underlying process itself, corresponding to the functional $ P(X) = X $.
 The piecewise constant approximation uses 1024 intervals, which from figure~\ref{fig:piecewise_constant_gaussian_approximation_error} has an RMSE of approximately $ 10^{-2} $.
 The piecewise linear approximation uses 15 dyadic intervals (16 coefficients stored to correctly handle $ \tfrac{1}{2} $), which from figure~\ref{fig:piecewise_linear_gaussian_approximation_error} has a similar RMSE of approximately $ 10^{-2} $.
 The piecewise cubic approximation uses the same number of intervals, which from figure~\ref{fig:piecewise_linear_gaussian_approximation_error} has an RMSE of approximately $ 10^{-4} $.
 We also include the approximation using Rademacher random variables for comparison.

 We can see from figure~\ref{fig:variance_reduction} that the two way differences exhibit the usual strong convergence order $ \tfrac{1}{2} $ and 1 of the Euler-Maruyama and Milstein schemes, as expected \citep{kloeden1999numerical}.
-Furthermore, as the functional is differentiable and Lipschitz continuous, this strong convergence rate is preserved for the four way differences \citep{giles2020approximate,sheridan2020nested}. \citeauthor{giles2020approximate} \citep{giles2020approximate,sheridan2020nested} derive this result for the Euler-Maruyama scheme, but that it is also observed for the Milstein scheme remains open to analysis.
+Furthermore, as the functional is differentiable and Lipschitz continuous, this strong convergence rate is preserved for the four way differences \citep{giles2020approximate,sheridan2020nested}. \citeauthor{giles2020approximate} \citep{giles2020approximate,sheridan2020nested} derive this result for the Euler-Maruyama scheme, but the analysis for the Milstein scheme remains an open problem.
 Aside from this, the key point to note from figure~\ref{fig:variance_reduction} is the substantial drop in the variance between the two way and four way variances using our approximations.
 This drop in the variance is large for the piecewise constant and linear approximations, and huge for the piecewise cubic approximation.
-The approximation using Rademacher random variables has a near imperceivable drop in variance.
+The approximation using Rademacher random variables has only a very small drop in variance.